Tezenn/ConnectMe/README.md

 6. Go to the src folder and run `npm start` in the terminal.
 The app is running!

-# Collaboration
+# Tech Stack

+Front End:

+* React
+* Redux
+* Google Map Api

+Back End:

+* Koa
+* MongoDb

+## Contributing
-This was a learning experience during the first week of the senior part of Codeworks bootcamp, this app is a work in progress.

-If you liked the idea and you want to play with it let's connect and improve it!
+This app is a work in progress.
+If you like the idea and you want to play with it let's connect and improve it!

-# Coming features
+## Next features

 * Authentication with JWT